Social Media App Leads Police To Underage Girl Held Against Her Will

 ONTARIO (CBSLA) — Ontario police say a social media app led them to an underage girl who is believed to have been kidnapped, held against her will and sexually assaulted at a Chino Hills home.

-Three men have been arrested in connection to the investigation.
+Police say they received a call from the girl’s worried parents on Sunday, asking for help finding their daughter.
+Investigators got to work and found multiple men had made inappropriate contact with the girl through social media.

+The investigation led to the arrest of three men.
 Irving Galvan, 22, was arrested at his Chino Hills home on charges of kidnapping, rape, child molestation and false imprisonment.
 Encino Limon, a 21, was arrested at his Corona home on a charge of child molestation.

 Eric Trejo, 25, was arrested in the City of San Bernardino on a charge of contacting a minor with intent to commit a sexual offense.
 Trejo is believed to have used a social media app to contact the same female, police say.